 As we rejoice at our deliverance from slavery, we acknowledge that our freedom was hard-earned.
 We regret that our freedom came at the cost of the Egyptians' suffering, for we are all human beings.
 We pour out a drop of wine for each of the plagues as we recite them to signify having a little less sweetness in our celebration.
 Dip a finger or a spoon into your wine glass for a drop for each plague.
-Tradition says that you do not lick your finger after doing the ritual because that's kind of cheating!
 These are the ten plagues: